Man, wife shot dead in Portland

 “I last saw him over a year now and when he comes by he spends like one, two months with me and do anything I have to do.
 Everybody loves him.
 I didn't expect this at all.
 I last spoke with him last month and he said, 'I am going to come and look for you', and I told him I have some work for you to do.
 I told him you must come man and him say, 'Yes man' and I didn't hear from him again.
 This morning I hear that they kill him.
 I am shocked,” she said.

-Police were unable to give a motive for the killing of the two, but a resident claimed that he was recently involved in a dispute about payment for work done.
+Police were unable to give a motive for the killing of the two, but a resident claimed that Lindsay was recently involved in a dispute about payment for work done.

 The Portland CIB is carrying out investigation into the double murder.